TineFr/PineHillVinyl/reports/frontend/styling/styled-components.md

 ## How to use

 ### How to Install

-npm install — save styled-components
+Using nodejs: npm install — save styled-components

 ### How to Declare